Single-Step Phase-Engineered Pulse for Active Readout Cavity Reset in Superconducting Circuits: Experimental Results

-Fig.~\ref{fig-fig3}(a–c) display the trajectories of the cavity field in the in-phase–quadrature (IQ) plane during the reset segment for the SSPE, CLEAR and Square pulse (free decay), respectively.
-To ensure a consistent and fair comparison, the durations of the reset segments in the SSPE and CLEAR pulses, as well as the passive free-decay interval following the Square pulse, are chosen to be identical.
-Both the SSPE and CLEAR pulses steer the cavity field back to the origin of the IQ plane by the end of the reset segment, demonstrating complete depletion of the residual photons.
-In contrast, the Square pulse, which relies solely on passive free decay, fails to return the cavity field to the vacuum state within the same time duration.
+To probe the cavity photon number dynamics during reset stage, we employ the pulse sequence depicted in Fig.~\ref{fig-fig2}(a), with the delay of the spectroscopic $\pi$-pulse varied systematically to obtain time-resolved measurements of $n(t)$.
+The efficiency of the SSPE scheme is benchmarked against the free-decay and CLEAR protocols.
+For a consistent and fair comparison, the total reset segment durations of the SSPE and CLEAR pulses are set to be equal, with the two individual segments of the CLEAR protocol constrained to be of equal duration.

-To characterize the photon dynamics during cavity reset, we employ the pulse sequence described in Appendix~\ref{sec: appendixB}.
-A calibrated qubit $\pi$-pusle is frequency-swept to measure the photon-induced ac-Stark shift~\cite{ac_stark_shift}, $\Delta \omega_q = 2 \chi n$, where $n$ denotes the mean intracavity photon number.
-By varying the delay of the $\pi$-pusle, we obtain time-resolved measurements of $n(t)$.
-Fig.~\ref{fig-fig3}(d) and~\ref{fig-fig3}(e) show the measured photon dynamics for the three reset protocols with the qubit initialized in $\ket{0}$ and $\ket{1}$, respectively.
-For the Square pulse, the photon population follows a standard exponential decay, with fitted decay rates of $\kappa_{\ket{0}} / 2 \pi = 1.711$~MHz and $\kappa_{\ket{1}} / 2 \pi = 1.984$~MHz.
-In contrast, the SSPE pulse drives the cavity population rapidly and smoothly to near-zero levels.
-Exponential fits yield decay rates of $\kappa_{\ket{0}}^{\text{SSPE}} / 2 \pi = 10.968$~MHz and $\kappa_{\ket{1}}^{\text{SSPE}} / 2 \pi = 11.618$~MHz, approximately six times faster than passive decay.
-The CLEAR pulse likewise returns the cavity to vacuum, but its trajectory exhibits a pronounced overshoot in photon number prior to depletion.
-This transient increase in cavity population can enhance measurement-induced backaction on the qubit, a consequence that we examine in detail in the following section.
+The measured cavity photon number dynamics for all three reset protocols with the qubit initialized in $\ket{g}$ and $\ket{e}$, are shown in Fig.~\ref{fig-fig3}(a) and~\ref{fig-fig3}(b) respectively.
+For the free-decay protocol, the photon number follows a standard exponential decay, with fitted decay rates of $\kappa_{\ket{g}} / 2 \pi = 2.37$~MHz and $\kappa_{\ket{e}} / 2 \pi = 2.39$~MHz.
+In contrast, the SSPE pulse drives the cavity population rapidly and smoothly to zero, with exponential fits yielding effective decay rates of $\kappa_{\ket{g}}^{\text{SSPE}} / 2 \pi = 14.44$~MHz and $\kappa_{\ket{e}}^{\text{SSPE}} / 2 \pi = 14.12$~MHz, approximately six times faster than the passive decay rate.
+The CLEAR protocol, however, fails to achieve complete cavity depletion within the allotted reset duration, leaving a finite residual photon population at the termination of the pulse, and exhibits a pronounced photon number overshoot prior to depletion.
+For our SSPE scheme, the achievable depletion rate is limited by both the maximum achievable drive amplitude of the hardware and the finite analog bandwidth of the measurement chain, the latter of which inevitably distorts the rapidly varying transient signals; experimentally, we observe performance degradation for reset durations below 10~ns.
+While the CLEAR protocol is subject to an inherent trade-off between depletion rate and suppression of the cavity photon number overshoot.
+The CLEAR pulse capable of achieving complete cavity photon depletion under our current experimental parameters at a reset duration of 100~ns is presented in Appendix~\ref{sec: appendixB}.